 - Les Caillerets: Coche-Dury produces by far the best white wine from this Premier Cru vineyard.
 While austere, it is outstandingly made and with good cellaring can offer wonderfully rich, classically styled Meursault in 5-6 years.

 - Charmes: One of the three big boys of Meursault wine, Charmes has become very reliable for its style.
-The wine, while not lacking in power, is usually fairly feminine in style, with a soft texture, buttery flavors with some nutty, spicy notes, and can easily be drunk at a young age.
+The wine, while not lacking in power, is usually fairly feminine in style, with a soft texture, buttery flavors with some nutty, spicy notes, and good young drinking potential.
 Rich, round and sweet, the cuvées from Bouchard, Boillot, Colin-Morey, Lafon, the stunningly creamy Jobard, Giraud, and Roulot are all examples of this.
 The expensive Comte Lafon Charmes is probably the best, though, with classically powerful and layered flavors.

 - Clos des Perrières